Siddpawar9222/Obsidian-Vault/SpringBoot/003-Spring_Data/002-Spring_ORM/001-Hibernate/003-Relationship.md

 ---

-# 🔗 Types of Relationships in JPA (Complete Notes)
+# 🔗 Types of Relationships in JPA

 In JPA, **relationships define how tables are connected using foreign keys**.